Blackhorse Road, Waltham Forest

 The Victoria line arrived here in 1968, providing the only intermediate interchange on the Gospel Oak to Barking line.
 A new set of surface buildings was constructed for its station, adorned with a fibreglass relief of a black stallion by David McFall, shown in the photo above.* The new station adopted the one-word spelling of ‘Blackhorse’ that was by then in use for the road itself.
 The old mainline station was demolished in 1981 and its platforms were moved west to allow the use of a common entrance for the two services.

-If all goes to plan, the project is expected to deliver 440 homes, as well as cafés, a food store, communal working spaces, open landscaped areas and communal leisure spaces for residents.
-Shown in the artist’s impression on the right, the scheme will comprise five gateway buildings along the edge of the so-called Walthamstow Wetlands.
+Completed in August 2020, the Blackhorse Mills project delivered 479 homes, as well as communal amenities, open landscaped areas and leisure spaces for residents.
+Shown in the developers’ CGI above, the scheme consists of five ‘gateway buildings’ along the edge of the so-called Walthamstow Wetlands.